peerkar/liferay-gsearch/binaries/7.1/2019-06-17/README.md

-# 2019-05-11
+# 2019-06-17

-Liferay GSearch application binaries for Grow.
+Liferay GSearch application binaries.
 This build has been tested with the following portal versions:

 * DXP 7.1 fixpacks 10